dqops/dqo/docs/integrations/azure-data-factory/index.md

 Replace **&lt;your_DQOps_instance&gt;** with your DQOps instance address.

-**Here are example jobs.**

 === "Collect statistics"

-    Collect statistics job in DQOps provides the summary information about your tables and columns.
+    Collect statistics job in DQOps provides summary information about your tables and columns.
     This information is valuable in deciding which data quality checks and threshold levels should be set to monitor data quality.
     You can specify to run this job only to the specific table on a connection.